This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 EU EES system

-The system will record the traveller’s name, travel document type, and biometric data (fingerprints and facial images).
+The system will record the traveler’s name, travel document type, and biometric data (fingerprints and facial images).
 It will also keep track of entry and exit dates and locations while upholding fundamental rights and ensuring data protection.
 EES eliminates the need for manual passport stamping, which is time-consuming and unreliable in recording border crossings.
-This automated system allows systematic detection of travellers overstaying their authorized duration.
+This automated system allows systematic detection of travelers overstaying their authorized duration.

 EU EES fingerprints and facial image

-This system gathers the traveller’s personal data whenever they cross European borders using it.
-The personal data collected and their entry or exit time and date are stored within the system to expedite border checks.
+This system gathers the traveler’s personal data whenever they cross European borders using it.
+The personal data collected, along with their entry or exit time and date, are stored within the system to expedite border checks.

-The EES collects information to validate travellers’ identities, ensure compliance with the length of stay regulations, prevent potential terrorism and illicit activities, locate undocumented immigrants and generate statistics on border crossings.
+The EES collects information to validate travelers’ identities, ensure compliance with the length of stay regulations, prevent potential terrorism and illicit activities, locate undocumented immigrants and generate statistics on border crossings.

 EU EES personal data collection

 It follows strict data protection rules for the personal information it collects and stores.
-Regulation 2017/2226 outlines these conditions.
-Travellers can access, correct or delete their personal data if needed and file a complaint with a national authority or European Data Protection Supervisor.
+Travelers can access, correct or delete their personal data if needed and file a complaint with a national authority or European Data Protection Supervisor.
 Personal data collected by the EES is deleted three years after the last trip, except in cases of entry refusal, where it is kept for five years due to data protection regulations.

 The personal data collected by the EES includes: